Tutorial: Boundary Conditions

 Missing or Unused Tau Fields

-There is no separate automatic name-based pairing between a BC and a tau field.
-A missing lift column, an unused tau variable, or the wrong number of scalar tau DOFs normally appears during matrix construction or factorization as a non-square or rank-deficient system.
+There is no automatic name-based pairing between a BC and a tau field.
+A missing lift column, an unused tau variable, or the wrong number of scalar tau DOFs surfaces instead as a counting or shape failure:

 tau_u1 = ScalarField(dist, "tau_u1", (x_basis,), Float64)